CollectionBuilder/cb-docs/docs/quickstart.md

 ---

 If you are familiar with Jekyll and GitHub, the basic concepts and set up of CollectionBuilder will be pretty simple to master.
-Instructions below provide the *way to fast* steps to creating a collection.
+Instructions below provide the *way too fast* steps to creating a collection.

 ## CollectionBuilder-GH